-Learn how to make this delicious and refreshing Classic Margarita Recipe right at home with just a few simple ingredients!
+This Classic Margarita Recipe is light and refreshing and made right at home with just a few simple ingredients.
 No need for premade mixes or artificial ingredients, all it takes to make the very best margarita is fresh lime juice, agave, tequila, and orange liqueur.

-Slightly sweet, somewhat sour, and always refreshing, the margarita never disappoints.
+Slightly sweet, somewhat sour, and always refreshing, margaritas never disappoint.

-Not ready for that or just feeling like something super classic then this is definitely the right recipe for you.
-I’m also going to answer loads of questions.
+In this post, I’ll be answering all kinds of questions.
 If you only want to know how to make this recipe, I suggest jumping to the recipe card at the bottom of the page.
 If you want to learn about the ingredients, some alternatives or options, how to make it skinny/blended, and tips and tricks, I’ll cover all of that awesome information below.

 There is much debate over the origin of the margarita.
 From the date to location, it appears no one really knows.

 With that said, the margarita is a popular Mexican and American cocktail with references dating as far back as 1930.
-Some speculate that The Margarita was derived from the Brandy Daisy (“margarita” is Spanish for “daisy”), a cocktail made with Brandy, lemon juice, Yellow Chartreuse, and club soda, and served on the rocks.
+Some speculate that margaritas were derived from the Brandy Daisy (“margarita” is Spanish for “daisy”), a cocktail made with Brandy, lemon juice, Yellow Chartreuse, and club soda, and served on the rocks.
 As people started drifting over the border during the Prohibition, they would replace the brandy in the “Brandy Daisy” with tequila.

 Tequila is a distilled beverage made from the blue agave plant.
 Tequila comes in a range of colors from clear to dark amber and a variety of flavors and aromas.
 There are two main categories of tequila sold- mixtos and 100% agave.
 Mixtos use no less than 51% agave with other sugars (such as glucose and fructose) making up the remainder.